-Most cities’ metro networks have boring names for their lines: colours or numbers or occasionally letters, simple labels that don’t tell you anything about them.
+Most cities’ metro (underground or Tube) networks have boring names for their lines: colours or numbers or occasionally letters, simple labels that don’t tell you anything about them.

 Except – the names don’t.
 Make.
 Any.
 Sense.
 The Circle line isn’t a circle.
 We call the line that goes further south than any other the Northern line, and the Central line is one of literally all the lines that serve central London.
 The Victoria line goes to Victoria station, but so do two others, and which District exactly are we talking about here?

 So – how did we end up with these obviously nonsensical names?
 How did London’s Tube lines get their names?

 Metropolitan line (1863)

 Let’s start with an easy one.
-The Metropolitan Railway was the private company which built the first stretch of underground railway in London, helping commuters from the railway terminals at Paddington, Euston and King’s Cross reach the north west corner of the City at Farringdon Street.
+The Metropolitan Railway was the private company that built the first stretch of underground railway in London, helping commuters from the railway terminals at Paddington, Euston and King’s Cross reach the north-west corner of the City at Farringdon Street.